semrush/intergalactic/website/docs/components/progress-bar/progress-bar.md

 @## Themes and styles

-ProgressBar has two themes to use: for light and dark backgrounds.
+ProgressBar has two themes: `dark` and `invert` — for using on light and dark/colored backgrounds, respectively.

 Both themes use the color `--green-400` with a pattern to display progress value.

 | Theme  | Appearance                                            | Styles                          |
 | ------ | ----------------------------------------------------- | ------------------------------- |